boddhisattva/learner-web/README.md

 The following **features** are available via both the **Web app & in Mobile**

 * User sign up & sign in(Uses **Hotwire Stimulus** as needed)
+  * As part of a user sign up, an organization is created based on user name & it is associated with an appropriate membership
 * Update User profile details(Uses **Hotwire Turbo** as needed)
+* Add ability to create a new learning
+  * Sample Learning Categories can be added through `rake db:seed`
+  * Additional learning categories can be currently added through `rails c` backend manually

-## App Development Status - In progress
+## App Development Status - Paused for now

-Demo of work done so far is deployed at https://learner-web.onrender.com/

-**Please note**: Deploying on [Render](https://render.com/) seems slow via its free tier(more [here](https://www.reddit.com/r/node/comments/195sm33/comment/lbgoggr/)), so if needed please allow page loading some time

 ## Usage

 ### Dependencies

-* This app uses Ruby 3.3.5 & Rails 7.2.1
+* This app uses Ruby 3.3.6 & Rails 8.0.1

 ### Basic App setup